3brazik/Database-Engine-using-Bash-script-/README.md

 # Database Engine Using Bash Shell Script (DBMS)

-The Project aim to develop DBMS
+The Project aim to develop DBMS using Bash Script

 The Project Features:

 The Application will be CLI Menu based app,
-    that provide this Menu items:
+    that provide these Menu items (Database manipulation menu):

     Main Menu:
     • Create Database